 Kwan Hoong sprawled on the fraying bamboo mat.
-She fingered the reeds that were unraveling from the weave and then the smooth cleanliness of the brownish red cloth binding that ran along the edge.
+She fingered the reeds unraveling from the weave and then the smooth cleanliness of the brownish red cloth binding that ran along the edge.
 Rubbing the nubs, the pilling on the patched up silk comforter, calmed her.
 She snuggled against her mother’s back.
-It was warm, and MaMa’s breathing rocked her into a drowsy dream.
-She wanted to hug her mother, to hold her tight, but was afraid to, so she just closed her eyes and pressed her small fists together.
-MaMa was shaking, her body heaving up and down tonight, and it awakened Kwan Hoong just at the moment she nodded off.
-It woke her up from the light sleep she had gotten used to having these days, a sleep that made her wonder whether something was really happening.
+It felt warm, and MaMa’s breathing rocked her into a drowsy dream.
+She wanted to hug her mother, to hold her tight, but was afraid to, so she closed her eyes and pressed her small fists together.
+MaMa shook, her body heaving up and down, and it awakened Kwan Hoong from the light sleep she had gotten used to having these days, a sleep that made her wonder whether something was really happening.
 MaMa turned and put her arms around her.
 Kwan Hoong rubbed her eyes, brushed her mother’s tears away, and buried her face close to her mother’s breast.
 She fell asleep again, lulled by MaMa’s even breathing and warm body, and the pat-pat-pat, pat-pat-pat, the steady rhythm of MaMa’s hand on her back, pat-pat-pat, the only sound in the dark silence.
-Kwan Hoong tried to ignore the pain in her belly, but it was hard not to notice its insistent throbbing.
+Kwan Hoong tried to ignore the pain in her belly, but it was hard not to notice the insistent throbbing.
 Its agony for food.

 They used to live in the city of Guangzhou, in one of her Returned from the Gold Mountain Grandpa’s houses.
 It was not Yeh-Yeh’s most palatial house, not his favorite brag about building, but it was comfortable.
 Comfortable enough, good enough, for a family without sons, a family with three daughters and no father, a family of “Sit Bon Fo”, a family of “Losing Investments”.
 She missed the special corner she used to hide and play in and the yard with the peach tree.
 Her Grandpa’s best house went to her Grandpa, her GrandMaMa, her Uncle, and her Aunty with the Many Sons.
 Her Aunty had many things, like rice and meat every day, and the four sons had a father to talk to and protect them.
 Not like her and her mother.